 Old Spanish Days is one big colorful party.
 This year, it begins on July 31 and ends on August 3rd, 2014.
 The parade is on Friday, August 1st.

-Aside from the parade, if you are in Santa Barbara discover the markets, parties,concerts, rodeos, regional food, wine, and shopping.
-For architecture lovers be sure to take a tour of the courthouse and the Old Mission Santa Barbara.
+Aside from the parade explore he markets, enjoy parties and concerts, rodeos, regional food and wine, and shopping.
+For architecture lovers, be sure to take a tour of the courthouse and the Old Mission Santa Barbara.

 From the Old Spanish Days website: